Improve Reading Comprehension and The Love for Reading — Webinars August 27th and 28th at 9 pm

 7 Ways 3D Learner Helps Students Achieve Learning Breakthroughs:

 - We start with a reading speed and comprehension assessment.
 Others often use indirect measures of reading.
-A direct focus on the key issue of reading comprehension is essential.
+A direct focus on the key issue of comprehension is essential.

 - We have found that mastering sight word vocabulary is a critical skill.
 This is approached most effectively in 3 dimensions.